kiedtl/fetchutils/README.md

 	- such a script would require so much flexibility it's just better that users write their own.

+## status

+Alpha.
+Expect tools to be incomplete, buggy, and to have many missing features.
+Many tools haven't even been written yet.

+Many distros/os's aren't supported yet, and documentation is sub-optimal.

+(see the [TODO](TODO) file to see what's planned.)

 ## installation

 Ensure that: